 By October 15 after choosing a dissertation advisor, the student, in consultation with the dissertation advisor, nominates an Dissertation Committee to oversee the student's progress.
 Students must submit an Oral / Dissertation Committee Nomination Form, which requires approval by the Director of Graduate Studies.
 The Dissertation Committee ordinarily consists of the dissertation advisor, who serves as the chairperson, and at least two other faculty members.
 At least two of the committee members must be faculty members from the Department of Biostatistics or the Faculty of Arts and Sciences.
 The chair should be a faculty member of the Department of Biostatistics.
-In some cases, a student could have two co-chairs of the Dissertation Committee, and for submitting Dissertation Progress Report forms (Appendix B) at six month intervals (November 1 and May 1).
+In some cases, a student could have two co-chairs of the Dissertation Committee.
+The student is responsible for arranging periodic meetings with the Dissertation Committee, and for submitting Dissertation Progress Report forms (Appendix B) at six month intervals (November 1 and May 1).
 Students must meet with their dissertation committee at least once every six months; students in their final year of the program are encouraged to meet every three to four months to support completion of their dissertation.
-A Dissertation Committee Meeting form must be submitted to the Biostatistics Manager of Academic Services after each committee meeting, summarizing the progress of the student and evaluation of timeline.
+A Dissertation Committee Meeting form must be submitted to the Biostatistics Senior Manager of Academic Services after each committee meeting, summarizing the progress of the student and evaluation of timeline.
 Changes or additions to the Dissertation Committee may be made by submitting a separate form, with approval of the Director of Graduate Studies.